Ilkhanate: The title Ilkhan

+Contemporary depiction of the Il-Khanid court, in a scene of the Great Mongol Shahnamah.
+Tabriz or Baghdad, 1325-1335.
+Possibly intended to show Abaqa Khan at the Il-Khanid palace of Takht-e Soleyman.

 According to the historian Rashid al-Din Hamadani, Kublai Khan granted Hülegü the title Ilkhan after he became the sole Qaghan (Great Khan) of the Mongols, by assigning the governorship of "the lands of the Tajiks [Arabs and Persians] from the banks of the Oxus to the river of Egypt" to Hülegü.
 Qubilai evidently sent 30,000 Mongol soldiers to reinforce Hülegü's authority in Iran.
 The term Ilkhan is a combination of two words: (1) Il (or El), which means "people" in Turkic and "the whole people" or "that particular" in Mongolian and (2) the khan which means 'king' or 'sovereign'.
 This title refers to the deference to Khublai and his successors as Great Khans of the Mongol Empire.
 The title Ilkhan carried by the descendants of Hülegü and, later, other Borjigin princes in the Middle East, does not appear in the sources until after 1260.
 All Ilkhans from Hülegü to Ghazan minted coins in "the name of the Qaghan".
 Ghazan omitted the name of the Great Khan from his coins, however, his coins from Georgia inscribed the traditional Mongolian formula "Struck by Ghazan in the Name of the Qaghan [Great Khan]".
 Ghazan also received an imperial seal, declaring him a prince from the sixth Great Khan Temür Khan.